joeycastillo/sensorwatch.net/content/en/docs/_index.md

 Do you want to install alternate firmware?
 ------------------------------------------

-Sensor Watch ships with a build of Movement that includes a Clock and World Clock, as well as a Sunrise/Sunset and Moon Phase complication.
+Sensor Watch ships with a build of Movement that includes a Clock and World Clock, as well as a Sunrise/Sunset and Moon Phase complication (backer boards also include a Temperature watch face).
 If you wish to install an [alternate firmware](/docs/firmware/prebuilt/), you should download it and install it before installing your Sensor Watch board in the watch case, as installing it in the watch case renders the USB port inaccessible.
 Instructions for flashing new firmware [can be found here](/docs/firmware/flashing/).

 {{< youtube id="Zr0pKeC2VFU" >}}